ISISComputingGroup/ibex_developers_manual/Archive-Watcher.md

+This program monitors the `data$` share on the NDX instrument specified and copies across new files to the local computer it is running on, it is installed as a windows service.

 Run setup.exe from `\\isis\shares\ISIS_Experiment_Controls_Public\archive_watcher` it will install to `c:\Program Files (x86)\STFC ISIS Facility\ISIS Archive Watcher` and register as a service

 you then need to follow `README_POSTINSTALL.rtf` in this directory, you will create an `archive_watcher.properties` with relevant content.
 For musr this was